quickNquirky/Empire-State-Elevator/README.md

 	    - Use_Pre_Seed_File: Boolean that decides whether or not to use a pre-seeded request file (Default false)
 	    - Pre_Seed_File_Path: String that stores the path to a desired pre-seeded request file (Default preSeed.txt)
 	    - Top_Floor: Integer indicating the highest floor allowed (Default 102 - Reflects actual floors of Empire State Building)
-	    - Bottom_Floor: Integer indicationg the lowest floor allowed (Default -2 - Reflects actual floors of Empire State Building)
+	    - Bottom_Floor: Integer indicating the lowest floor allowed (Default -2 - Reflects actual floors of Empire State Building)

 Design:
 - DisplayElements: Handles the display of larger UI elements (menus and splash screen)